theo-armour/pages/05-history-and-events/README.md

 * https://en.wikipedia.org/wiki/Category:Fields_of_history

 Main categories: History and Events
-By period
+* By period

-By topic
+* By topic
-Science
+* Science
-Religion
+* Religion
-Historiography
+* Historiography
-Timelines
+* Timelines

 History by location

 * By continent
   * Africa
   * Asia
   * Europe
   * America

-* By region
+By region

-  * N orth AmericaSouth AmericaCentral EuropeMiddle EastOceania
+* North AmericaSouth AmericaCentral EuropeMiddle EastOceania
 * By country
 * By city
 * Empires